hehimself/video-conference-automation/README.md

 [![Generic badge](https://img.shields.io/badge/Status-in%20progress-orange.svg)]()
 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/hehimself/video-conference-automation/blob/main/LICENSE)

-> You know that... your sitting in your MS Teams class but would much rather talk to your friends ore classmates over Discord.
+> You know that... your sitting in your MS Teams class but would much rather talk to your friends or classmates over Discord.
 Thats just one example where this automation tool with the Raspberry Pico and the Pimoroni RGB Keypad could be helpfull.

 Inspired by products like the Elgatoo StreamDeck, here is the better and cheaper solution.